QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/utils/work.md

     .build()
 ```

-Then, you can use `setConstraints` to pass contraints.
+Then, you can use `setConstraints` to pass constraints.
 For instance, for a **OneTimeWorkRequest**, you will have

 ```diff
 val request = OneTimeWorkRequestBuilder<XXXWorker>()